glic3rinu/passlib/docs/lib/passlib.hash.des_crypt.rst

 Deviations
 ==========
-This implement of des-crypt differs from others in a few ways:
+This implementation of des-crypt differs from others in a few ways:

 * Unicode strings are encoded using UTF-8 before being passed into the algorithm.
   The original des-crypt was designed for 7-bit us-ascii, so this should not conflict with most existing hashes.
-As of this writing, the authors know of no specification defining the behavior in this situtation.
+As of this writing, the authors know of no specification defining the official behavior that should be used in this situtation.

 * Some implementations (eg: linux) accept empty and single-character salt strings, as well as salt strings containing other characters.
 The behavior for these implementations is not immediately obvious, desirable, and/or correct.
   Lacking even a de facto standard, this implementation will throw a "invalid salt" ValueError for such inputs.

-* While passlib contains a pure-python implementation of des-crypt, it will use the native crypt() implementation if possible, and there may be per-OS deviations.
-The unit tests should catch these.

-  other non-standard

 References
 ==========